BobGlicksman/Animatronics/README.md

 respond to:  (a) person(s) entering the TOF field of view, (b) person(s) leaving the TOF field of view, (c) person(s) coming too close to the head.
 Other events might be explored in the future.

-# WHAT IS IN TNIS REPOSITORY.
+# WHAT IS IN THIS REPOSITORY.

 ## Top Level.